 On the other hand, Cavilon™ wipes provide a sting-free, alcohol-free barrier film.
 So they are a great alternative if your child finds that alcohol-containing products sting on contact, or if you find that alcohol wipes tend to dry out your child’s skin too much.
 Since Cavilon™ wipes don’t contain alcohol, they act simply as a barrier, without any cleansing properties.
 Therefore, it’s important to include a cleansing step before using Cavilon™ wipes.
 If economics are important to you, you may also be interested to know that Cavilon™ wipes do tend to be more expensive than other alcohol-based barrier wipes.

 In addition to providing a protective barrier film, some of the above products also increase adhesion, so the infusion set or sensor stays on better, for a longer period of time.
 To keep pump infusion sets and CGM or Flash sensors “stuck where you put ‘em” longer, you could try an adhesive barrier wipe, such as SkinPrep™, or SkinTac™.
 These products essentially provide a “sticky” layer between the patch and the skin; this increased adhesion keeps the infusion set on longer.
 If your child is involved in athletic activities which tend to create “sweaty situations”, or if he spends lots of time in the water, then you may find that skin preparatory wipes are a critical part of your child’s diabetes care routine.
-(Note: If you also use a topical anesthetic cream, you should apply it – and remove it – before the use of any skin prep wipes.
-The skin prep wipes are the final step before you insert the infusion set.)
+(Note: If you also use a topical anesthetic cream, you should apply it – and remove it – before the use of any skin prep wipes.)

 The above information was reviewed for content accuracy by clinical staff of the Alberta Children’s Hospital Diabetes Clinic.